Taxi! Taxi! (2013 film)

 Taxi!
 Taxi! (德士当家 (德士當家, déshì dāngjiā)) is a 2013 Singaporean comedy film based on the 2010 work Diary Of A Taxi Driver by Cai Mingjie, said to be "Singapore's most well-educated taxi-driver".
 Directed by Kelvin Sng and produced by Chan Pui Yin and Chan Yan Yan for SIMF Management, the film stars Gurmit Singh, Mark Lee and YouTube personality Chua Jin Sen, better known by his online handle "Dr. Jia Jia".
 It is Chua's professional film debut.
 The film follows two fellow taxi-drivers' (Lee and Singh) quest for self-discovery.
-Distributed by Golden Village Pictures, the film was commercially released in Singapore on January 3, 2013 and slated for a January 24, 2013 release in Malaysia.
+Distributed by Golden Village Pictures, the film was commercially released in Singapore on 3 January 2013 and slated for a 24 January 2013 release in Malaysia.
+This film also marks the second on-screen pairing of Singh and Lee after One Leg Kicking, which was released on 14 November 2001.
+The comedy duo also collaborated again later in the year where they both starred in the movie known as Everybody's Business, which would mark their third collaboration and was released on 5 December 2013.

 Plot

 In the film's prelude, PhD microbiologist Professor Chua See Kiat (Gurmit Singh) is hanging out on a rooftop when a taxi driver named Lee Ah Tau (Mark Lee) mistook him for attempting suicide.
 This leads to Ah Tau receiving a fine for illegal parking.

-After several attempts to find a new job, Prof Chua had no choice but to resort to cab driving.
-Ah Tau volunteers to help him and became his first passenger.
-Soon, Ah Tau was then fined again for another illegal parking incident.
+After several attempts to find a new job, Professor Chua had no choice but to resort to driving a taxi.
+Ah Tau volunteered to assist him and became his first passenger.
+Soon after, Ah Tau was fined again for another incident of illegal parking.

-When Prof Chua was picking his mother-in-law from the airport, he happened to get into a taxi that was driven by Ah Tau, whose son was also in the taxi.
-Ah Tau then started talking about Prof Chua's new career as a taxi driver, almost revealing it to his wife and mother-in-law who were not aware of this beforehand.
-This caused a strain on Prof Chua and Ah Tau's friendship.
+While Professor Chua was picking up his mother-in-law from the airport, he happened to get into a taxi driven by Ah Tau, whose son was also in the vehicle.
+Ah Tau began discussing Professor Chua's new career as a taxi driver, nearly revealing this information to his wife and mother-in-law, who were unaware of it beforehand.
+This caused a strain on the friendship between Professor Chua and Ah Tau.

-The movie shows the difficulties encountered by Prof Chua as he faces difficult customers including one that refused to pay their taxi fare.
-Ah Tau helps him by recording the scene and gets himself punched by the gangsters.
-The gangsters are then caught and Prof Chua gives Ah Tau a mobile phone to thank him.
-However he is yet to face his wife who is crying.
-He then explains the situation to her as she promises not to tell anyone about his new job.
+The film portrays the challenges faced by Professor Chua as he encounters difficult customers, including one who refused to pay their fare.
+Ah Tau helps by recording the incident, during which he gets punched by the gangsters.
+The gangsters are subsequently apprehended, and Professor Chua rewards Ah Tau with a mobile phone as a gesture of gratitude.
+However, he still must confront his wife, who is in tears.
+He explains the situation to her, and she promises not to tell anyone about his new job.